 If the Referred By field is blank, enter "CAFE" so FantasyDraft knows we sent you and you are guaranteed to receive a deposit bonus of 100% up to $600 on your first deposit only.

 Deposit Bonus Promo Code

 If you are looking to join a contest that requires a buy-in, you will need to deposit money.
-You can deposit between $10-$600, and use their Double Down Bonus.
-You are eligible to receive 100% bonus up to $600!
+You can deposit between $10-$600, and use their CashBack Bonus.
+You are eligible to receive cashback for up to 200!
 The bonus is paid as FantasyCash and is released at a rate of 4%, or $.04 for each dollar, paid in entries fee.
 Depositing requires a major credit card, or a PayPal account.